Evangelos Florakis Naval Base: Operations

 Prior to 11 July 2011, it was the main location of the Command of the Navy Base and one of the five primary commands (also referred to as sub-commands) of the Navy.
 It was responsible for overseeing all naval shore installations, facilities and associated personnel.
 The Command's current status is unclear.

 Expansion

+In an interview with Phileleftheros, in December 2024, President Nikos Christodoulides detailed the government's €14.7 million initiative to enhance the Andreas Papandreou air base in Paphos and the Mari naval base.
+The upgrades are planned to be completed within 18 months and aim to bolster Cyprus' strategic infrastructure while ensuring that both bases remain under Cypriot control.

-As a component of the EU's joint military development program (PESCO), Cyprus designed various upgrades in its defense infrastructure.
-In 2019 serving Cypriot Defense Minister Savvas Angelides signed a letter of intent with his French counterpart Florence Parly.
+As a component of the EU's joint military development programme (PESCO), Cyprus designed various upgrades in its defence infrastructure.
+In 2019 serving Cypriot Defence Minister Savvas Angelides signed a letter of intent with his French counterpart Florence Parly.
 Speaking at a news conference, he said the expansion of the Evangelos Florakis Naval Base was linked to a military cooperation deal with EU partner states such as France.
 It was reported that a new docking area was to be built for larger warships.